gem/oq-engine/doc/manual/glossary.rst

 Ground-Motion Prediction Equation
 :::::::::::::::::::::::::::::::::
-An equation that - given some fundamental parameterscharacterizing  the source, the propagation path and the site (in thesimplest  case magnitude, distance and V$_\text{S,30}$) - computes the value $GM$ of a (scalar) ground motion intensity parameter
+An equation that - given some fundamental parameters characterizing the source, the propagation path and the site (in thesimplest  case magnitude, distance and *VS30* - computes the value GM of a (scalar) ground motion intensity parameter

 Ground-Motion System
 ::::::::::::::::::::